 - Olympia, WA 98507-9030

 If you are an interstate driver, then medical waivers are processed by the Federal Motor Carrier Safety Administration (FMCSA).
-For information, contact:
+Visit the website for more information.

 Medical Certificate Requirements